Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 - When we say "some violets are odorous", the propostition is both an affirmation and negation: "Some violets are odorous; Some violets are not odorous"

 ## Changing propositions
+**Proposition conversion**
-Universal affirmitive propositions can be transformed into a universal negative of the same meaning: e.g. "There are no things which ma not be useful" = "All things may be useful".
-THi
+Universal affirmitive propositions can be transformed into a universal negative of the same meaning: e.g. "There are no things which ma not be useful" = "All things may be useful" - "Some churches are wooden" = "Some wooden buildings are churches"